 Rub a little shortening in the mold.
 Roll your skin tone fondant into a ball for the head, slightly larger than the mold face.
 You should add tylose powder to the fondant for the head to harden it a little – just like in the fairy tutorial.

 Press the fondant into the mold, firm enough to ensure an imprint.

-Gently remove the fondant from the mold and re shape the back of head and face edges.
+Gently remove the fondant from the mold and re-shape the back of the head and face edges.
 You can use a bit of shortening to smooth out any wrinkles.